BARS & GRILLS AND BREWPUBS

-There are always vegan options and the lemon hummus served with roasted red peppers, feta, marinated olives and grilled bread offers an amazing start to any meal.
-Open Tuesday-Sunday. $5-$15.
+There are always vegan options, and the lemon hummus served with roasted red peppers, feta, marinated olives and grilled bread offers an amazing start to any meal. $5-$15.
 3543 Columbia Parkway, Columbia Tusculum, 513-321-8777, greendogcafe.net.

 Melt Eclectic Café

 With local farm-raised, grass-fed beef and an extensive wine list that features products from Cincinnati-area vineyards, Wildflower is dedicated to producing the freshest and best quality food at an honest price.
 Foods are local, sustainable and seasonable to offer peak freshness. $9-$24.
-207 E. Main St., Mason, 513-492-7514, wildflowercafeandcoffeehouse.com.
+207 E. Main St., Mason, 513-492-7514, wildflowergourmetcafe.com.

 Abby Girl Sweets

-This is a classic ice cream parlor at its best, wooing foodie visitors from all around the country with its unblemished reputation for quality.
+A classic, 1900s ice cream parlor at its best, wooing foodie visitors from all around the country with its unblemished reputation for quality.
 The Raspberry Hot Fudge and the Banana Classique shakes are chart toppers.
-Open daily.
 Prices vary.
 Multiple locations, including 3046 Madison Road, Oakley, 513-531-5196; 9899 Montgomery Road, Montgomery, 513-791-7082, aglamesis.com.

 Get your sugar fix at Cupcake Crazy, which specializes in cupcakes (from mini to giant!), cake pops, cookies, cupcake cakes and specialty cakes.
-In addition to a wide variety of sweets offered daily, customers can place special orders for special occasions.
-Open Monday-Saturday.
-Various prices.
+Prices vary.
 7458 Montgomery Road, Kenwood, 513-984-1100, cupcakecrazyincincinnati.com.

 Schneider’s Sweet Shop

-Grown-up ice pops made from unique combinations of fresh ingredients and unexpected flavors.
-Flavor combos include papaya rosemary, Thai basil lime, peach Sriracha, lychee coconut and many more.
-Open seasonally. $3.
+Grown-up ice pops made from unique combinations of fresh ingredients and unexpected flavors, like papaya rosemary, Thai basil lime, peach Sriracha and many more. $3.
 1437 Main St., Over-the-Rhine, 513-446-7505, streetpops.com.